acockburn/occusim/README.md

 - `log` set this to any value to make `OccuSim` log its scheduled activities
 - `notify` set this to any value to make `OccuSim` send a notification for its scheduled activities
 - `enable` (optional) set to the name of an input boolean, and the value it needs to be to enable `OccuSim`.
 If omitted, `OccuSim` will always be active.
-- `test` (optional) set to any value to have occusim run, but not activate any lights or scenes.
+- `test` (optional) set to "1" to have occusim run, but not activate any lights or scenes.
 Use with `log` to test settings and times.
+If set to anything else, or not present, test mode will not be enabled.
 - `dump_times` (optional) set to any value to dump a list of the times events will happen when the app is first initialized and every night at the reset time.
 - `reset_time` (optional) time at which `OccuSim` re-calculates the new set of random times for the day ahead.
 Defaults to 3am.